Griffith College

 Faqs

 The law is always changing, so keeping this in mind, we are constantly updating our manuals and course materials.
-All our lecturers are practising Barristers and are aware of the latest updates whether it's a change in legislation on updated case law.
+All our lecturers are practising Barristers and Solicitors and are aware of the latest updates whether it's a change in legislation on updated case law.
 If a considerable amount of time has passed in between sittings, we would always recommend taking a second course.

 No. Manuals are only a part of the learning experience we offer, and for this reason we do not sell them separately they need to be used in conjunction with the lecture and lecture material provided to our learners.